 - Cheer when kids take things apart.
 There is great value in destruction—it’s one of the key creative acts.
 Meanwhile, gently teach them that not all objects (e.g. the remote control or your neighbor’s flower bed) are open for destruction.

 - Every object has infinite uses to the creative mind.
 This is where divergent thinking—a core component of creativity—comes into play.
 Give kids loose parts and the time to create with them, and they’ll readily put divergent thinking to work with open-ended play.
 A stick can be an infinite number of things, from a fishing pole to a shovel to a horse.
 Try to never correct a child’s use of an object unless they are using something in an unsafe way (and even then, try to find a better way to say “be careful.”)

 - Model creative thinking yourself.
 If you have a creative practice, be sure to share that with your kids.
 Or, play alongside them as you try out creativity-boosting activities together.

 - Model using everyday objects in novel ways.
 Model failing and trying again.
 It’s actually a whole lot of fun once you let yourself go!

 - Join a Tinkergarten class!
-Our curriculum every season helps kids stay creative.
-This Spring, 2022 program is actually dedicated to helping kids strengthen their natural creativity for the long haul.
-Each week, caregivers and kids learn about how to preserve creativity through play and, if it’s possible in your area, they connect to nature and one another safely as they do!
+Our playful, child-led approach to learning helps kids stay creative every season.
+Plus, our Spring, 2022 program, "Creative Explorations" is specifically designed to help kids strengthen their natural creativity for the long haul.
+Each week, caregivers and kids learn about how to preserve creativity through play all while they connect to nature and one another!